lucasm/findto/README.md

  <br>
 </p>

-## 🔎 Decentralized search
+## Decentralized AI Search

 Findto is an open source assistant for decentralized search.

-Our principles:

-- Researching and developing a better search experience on the Web, AI, and more.

-- People in control of the search algorithms.

-- Free, open source, and responsible.

-Findto is putting the power of internet into people's hands!
+Findto is putting the power of internet into people's hands again!
+Stay on control of the search algorithms.

-Quickly search the same term on Web, AI, and more sources.
-See the estimated privacy level and carbon footprint of selected source.
-Discover trends and stories.
+Quickly search the same term on AI, Web, and more sources.
+Discover trends, stories and information.
 Find anything.
-More productive and accessible searches - as never before.
+More productive and accessible searches --- as never before.

 A new search experience, where the people choices matter.
 For a healthier internet.